Sandy Skoglund

 Image: 8 × 10 in. | Mat: 14 × 18 in. | Framed

 Sandy Skoglund (b.
 1946) is an American photographer and installation artist widely recognized for her meticulously staged, surreal environments that blur the boundaries between reality and fiction.
 Her practice is defined by the creation of carefully constructed sets populated with repeated forms, unexpected subjects, and uncanny visual arrangements that transform familiar spaces into dreamlike narratives.
 Through these orchestrated compositions, Skoglund explores perception, memory, and the tension between the ordinary and the fantastical.
+Her works transform a domestic outdoor setting into a carefully orchestrated visual composition that balances familiarity with quiet dislocation.

-The group of works presented here Squirrels at the Drive-in (1996), Babies at Paradise Pond (1996), Dogs on the Beach (1992), Cats in Paris (1993), and Dogs on the Lawn (1992) forms part of the Point of Contact: Eye On Cinema (Vol. 5, No. 1) series and belongs to the Point of Contact permanent collection held at the Hawkins Storage Facility.
-Together, these photographs demonstrate Skoglund’s consistent engagement with staged environments and her signature use of repetition and surreal juxtaposition to reimagine everyday settings.
+The group of works presented here, Babies at Paradise Pond (1996), Dogs on the Beach (1992), Cats in Paris (1993), Dogs on the Lawn (1992) and Squirrels at the Drive-in (1996) appeared in the 1997 Point of Contact edition, Eye On Cinema (Vol. 5, No. 1).

 Squirrels at the Drive-in 1996 Black-and-white photographic print